video

 One thing to note is that imperial units do not use the kilo, centi, or milli prefixes like metric units do.

-For example, metric units for length, such as kilometres, centimetres, and millimetres, they are all metres with a prefix kilo, centi, a milli in front of them to describe how long they are compared to a metre.
+For example, metric units for length, such as kilometres, centimetres, and millimetres, they are all metres with a prefix kilo, centi, and milli in front of them to describe how long they are compared to a metre.

 However, imperial units don't use those prefixes.